If you need a loan to finance the purchase of a car, you may need to decide whether you're better off taking out a car loan or a personal loan.

 Some lenders won't let you use a car loan to purchase a used car, although others may allow the car to be up to five years old.
 If you want a loan to purchase a used or older car, you may have more chance of approval with a personal loan.

-What’s my financial security going to be like over the course of the loan?
+What's my financial situation likely to be over the course of the loan?

 Do I need to borrow more money than the car is being sold for?

-If you’re a revhead, you may be planning on making modifications to your new wheels.
-If you don’t have the funds for this and need to borrow money, a car loan is unlikely to help.
+If you're a revhead, you may be planning on making modifications to your new wheels.
+If you don't have the funds for this and need to borrow money, a car loan is unlikely to help you.
 Car loans are specifically for the purchase of the vehicle and nothing else, which is partly why the approval process is so stringent.
-A personal loan often isn’t limited to particular purchases, meaning you can borrow an extra $5k more than what the vehicle costs and put a dirty subwoofer in the boot.
+A personal loan often isn't limited to particular purchases, meaning you can borrow more than what the vehicle costs and put a dirty subwoofer in the boot.

 Savings.com.au's two cents

-If you want to buy an older or used car or need to borrow some extra funds, a personal loan may be better.
+But if you want to buy an older or used car or need to borrow some extra funds, a personal loan may be better for you.
+Be prepared to pay a higher interest rate but the trade-off is you will have more flexibility in choosing between a secured and unsecured loan and fixed and variable rates.